Fleeing to the border: Some 120,000 Ukrainians seek refuge

 Mantoo said most Ukrainians were heading to neighboring Poland, Moldova, Hungary, Romania and Slovakia but some even fled into Belarus — from which some Russian forces entered Ukraine.
 Some planned to head further on to other countries in Europe.

-The border post in Siret was crowded with Ukrainians arriving on Saturday.
-A few miles in, humanitarian groups had set up tents and offered food and drink to those arriving.
+The border post in Siret was crowded with Ukrainians on Saturday and humanitarian groups set up tents a few miles in and offered food and drink to those arriving.

-But the fate of teenager Natalia Murinik’s family was now uncertain, and they didn’t know where they were going next.
+Despite the welcome, teenager Natalia Murinik’s family didn’t know where they were going next.

 “We don’t have a clue.
 We’re waiting for our friends, and then we’ll think,” she said.